OpenElect-Software/openelect/README.md

-# VotePoint
+# OpenElect

-Welcome to the **VotePoint** repository!
+Welcome to the **OpenElect** repository!
 This project leverages the Nostr protocol to facilitate transparent and verifiable elections.
 The platform is designed to provide a modern, secure, and user-friendly approach to election management, ensuring trust and integrity in democratic processes.

 ---